 The 46 favors agility and simplicity; the 52 favors comfort and confidence over extended distances.

-Choose the Leopard 46 if:
+Choose the Leopard 46 if you want:

-Choose the Leopard 52 if:
+Choose the Leopard 52 if you want:

 “The Leopard 46 and 52 share the same design DNA and are both proven platforms for extended cruising.
 The difference isn’t where they can go, but how much space and flexibility owners want once they’re there — with the 46 emphasizing efficiency and simplicity, and the 52 offering more volume and layout options for larger families or additional guests.”